opentelekomcloud-infra/system-config/doc/source/zuul.rst

 * SQL database
 * cloud resources (for spinning VMs or containers for job executions)

-All components of Zuul are not communicating directly with each other and instead rely on external Zookeeper with TLS encryption for exchanging information.
+None of the components of Zuul are communicating directly with each other and instead rely on external Zookeeper with TLS encryption for exchanging information.
 Components are using TLS certificates to authorize to Zookeeper.